Effects of nuclear explosions on human health: Types of radioactive exposure after a nuclear attack

 There is also the risk of internal radiation poisoning by ingestion of fallout particles, if one is in a fallout zone.

 Radiation poisoning

 Radiation poisoning, also called "radiation sickness" or a "creeping dose", is a form of damage to organ tissue due to excessive exposure to ionizing radiation.
 The term is generally used to refer to acute problems caused by a large dosage of radiation in a short period, though this also has occurred with long-term exposure to low-level radiation.
 Many of the symptoms of radiation poisoning occur as ionizing radiation interferes with cell division.
 There are numerous lethal radiation syndromes, including prodromal syndrome, bone marrow death, central nervous system death and gastrointestinal death.

 Prodromal syndrome

 The "prodromal syndrome" is not a diagnosis, but the technical term used by health professionals to describe a specific group of symptoms that may precede the onset of an illness.
 For example, a fever is "prodromal" to measles, which means that a fever may be a risk factor for developing this illness.
+The prodromal symptoms for radiation poisoning can include symptoms such as feelings of nausea, increased thirst, loss of appetite, discomfort, fever, and diarrhea.